Azure/azure-quickstart-templates/101-node-app-service/GettingStarted.md

-## Node App - App Service
+# Node App - App Service

-The intent of this README is to deploy a Node App.
+This README intends to deploy a Node App.
 This template was designed to be an easy and fast way to create an App Service to deploy your Node App.

 You can deploy this template by using the [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli).
 Let's dig on the template and have some fun coding.

-### The template
+## THE TEMPLATE

-In the template we will have different sections.
+In the template, we will have different sections.
 These sections are:

     - Parameters
     - Variables